OptimalScale/LMFlow/README.md

 **A:** You can find the starter dataset [here](https://huggingface.co/datasets/nvidia/ClimbLab).

 **Q:** The starter dataset consists of tokens.
-How can I convert it into an LMFlow-friendly format?
+How can I convert it into a raw text format?

 **A:** You can use the [unofficial detokenized dataset](http://huggingface.co/datasets/OptimalScale/ClimbLab), or you may detokenize the dataset yourself using the script `detokenize_climblab.py` found [here](http://huggingface.co/datasets/OptimalScale/ClimbLabhuggingface.co/datasets/nvidia/ClimbLab).